 - Potting mix should be replaced annually.

-- Most potting soils combine peat moss, peat moss, perlite and vermiculite.
+- Most potting soils combine peat moss, perlite and sometimes vermiculite.
 Most are sterilized to kill microbes that might cause plant diseases.

 The different types of plants have different needs for their soil.

 - Trees and shrubs need soil fortified with phosphorus and iron to promote root development and prevent leaf yellowing.
-Soil that provides continuous release plant food will help establish strong roots.
+Soil that provides continuous release plant fertilizer will help establish strong roots.

 - Lawns benefit from soils that combine composted materials, fertilizer and water control additives for the best general support.